-To start you need to have Kodi installed on the device.
+To start you need to have Kodi installed on an android device.
 Follow along and it will be a breeze.

 This is assuming a Firestick/Fire TV is being used: